 If you plan on activating a WordPress Multisite, this is the place to check the box.
 If you don’t know what a multisite is and this is the first WordPress blog you’re creating, just leave the option unchecked.

 Quickly create the admin account that will enable you to log into your site and start working on it.
 We suggest to replace the standard “admin” username for security reasons and choose a unique one that will represent you.
 Use your name or nickname for example.

-Generate a password for your profile and make sure that no one besides you knows it.
-If you are not creative at the moment to come up with a strong password, click on the little key icon on the right side.
+Generate a password for your profile and make sure that you keep it private.
+If you are not creative enough to come up with a strong password, click on the little key icon on the right side.
 WordPress will then automatically generate a strong password that contains various letters, numbers, and characters in order to create a secure password that’s hard to guess.